abitravers1989/CV/README.md

 ### Calday Grange Grammar School  & West Kirby Grammar School (September 2000 - July 2007) ###

-Despite the fact the 11+ disadvantages dyslexics like myself, I managed, with 'only' 2 solid years of practice to pass.

 **A Levels**

 A, A, B (A at As Level) Including: Chemistry, History, Geography, Biology